SUSE-Cloud/suse-cloud-appliances/kiwi/sles11-sp3/README.md

-# KIWI appliance for Crowbar admin node
+# KIWI appliance for Crowbar client nodes

 **Please ensure that you have first read the
 [general information on KIWI](../README.md).**

-The KIWI appliance definition in this subdirectory is for building a Crowbar admin node on top of SLES11 SP3.
-Once provisioned, this node will be responsible for automatically provisioning the rest of the OpenStack cloud (in a highly available configuration, if requested by the cloud operator).
+The KIWI appliance definition in this subdirectory is for building a a simple SLES11 SP3 JeOS image which will form the basis for the cloud controller node(s), compute node(s), and storage node(s).
+Once each of these nodes boots up, it will register against the Crowbar admin node, and subsequently execute further provisioning steps as instructed by the admin node.

 ## Building the KIWI image